-Due to the memory-intensive nature of MCA, we have designed an alternative solution, which we call Focused Correspondence Analysis (FCA), aimed at processing a large number of nominal variables, some possibly having high cardinality.
+Due to the memory-intensive nature of MCA, we now propose an alternative solution, which we call Focused Correspondence Analysis (FCA), aimed at processing a large number of nominal variables, some possibly having high cardinality.

-Unlike MCA which analyzes all variables simultaneously, FCA analyzes one variable at a time, making FCA less computationally efficient than MCA.
-The memory savings in FCA come from this key idea: instead of comparing value profiles across all other nominal variables, just compare value profiles across the set of nominal variables most associated (i.e., correlated) with the target variable.
-For example, to analyze one nominal variable color against its most associated variables, say quality and size, we use a compressed Burt table such as Figure 10 as input to SCA.
-This table is a concatenation of counts tables of colorquality and colorsize.
+Recall that MCA simultaneously analyzes all variables.
+That is, for a given variable, it builds row profiles using information from all other variables.
+This simultaneous analysis is efficient in terms of processing time because certain calculations can be reused, though wasteful in memory.
+Unlike MCA, FCA analyzes one variable at a time, making FCA less computationally efficient compared to MCA.
+The memory savings in FCA comes from the following key idea: instead of comparing value profiles across all other nominal variables, we just compare value profiles across the set of nominal variables most associated (i.e., correlated) with the target variable.
+For example, to analyze one nominal variable color against its most associated variables, say quality and size, we use a reduced table such as Figure 10 as input to SCA.
+This table is a concatenation of counts tables of color\quality and color\size.

 We now discuss why such a table would be a valid input for SCA.
 In Section 4, we mentioned that the basic version of SCA uses a counts table as input.
 In Section 4.1, we indicated that we can perform MCA by using a Burt Table as input to SCA.
-In general, SCA can use as input any table that has the following properties [Greenacre 1984]: (1) the table must use the same physical units or measurements, and (2) the values in the table must be non-negative.
+In general, SCA can use as input any table that has the following properties [7]: (1) the table must use the same physical units or measurements, and (2) the values in the table must be non-negative.
 If the input table does not meet these assumptions, the table must be transformed before performing SCA.
 The table in Figure 10 follows these properties.

-Two pre-processing steps are needed for FCA: (1) Measure the pairwise association between nominal variables, and (2) Determine the top k associated variables for each nominal variable.
+The following pre-processing steps are needed for FCA: (1) Measure the pairwise association between nominal variables, and (2) Determine the top k associated variables for each nominal variable.
+These steps are explained in detail below.